 - Lie: 72˚.

 - Grip: EVA foam grip weighing approx 10 grams.

-Would You Benefit from this Putter?
+Would You Benefit from the S7K Stand Alone Putter?

-If you know the club is lined up properly with the ball then there’s a high chance that there is a problem with your grip, eye-to-hand coordination or a technical issue with your putting backswing.
+If you know the club is lined up properly with the ball then there’s a high chance that there is a problem with your grip, eye-to-hand coordination, or a technical issue with your putting backswing.

 Ladies will like the club because of the lightweight grip and shaft, whilst seniors will appreciate the three-line trajectory markings on the back of the clubhead.

 Get the S7K stand up putter out of your bag, line the ball up, double-check by standing the putter up and look back through the line of the ball and swing!

 The user feedback is well worth a read.
 The sweet spot of the clubhead is exactly in the middle, so by using the dot marker against the middle of the golf ball, you 100% know for sure that the strike is true and in the center.